-The biobanking industry has followed best practice recommendations for access to data and samples by investigators from the National Cancer Institute (NCI), the International Society for Biological and Environmental Repositories (ISBER), the Rand Corporation, National Institutes of Health (NIH), and the National Bioethics Advisory Commission dating back to 1999.
+The biobanking industry has followed best practice recommendations for access to data and samples by investigators from the National Cancer Institute (NCI), the International Society for Biological and Environmental Repositories (ISBER), the Research And Development (RAND) Corporation, National Institutes of Health (NIH), and the National Bioethics Advisory Commission (NBAC) dating back to 1999.

 “A description of this clinical trial will be available on http://www.ClinicalTrials.gov, as required by U.S. Law.
 This Web site will not include information that can identify you.
 At most, the Website will include a summary of the results.
 You can search this Web site at anytime.”